AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ### About tracking using Adobe Analytics  {#about-tracking-using-adobe-analytics}

 Adobe Analytics lets you track actions that are performed by the end user when they interact with Dynamic Media Viewers on your website.
 Adobe Analytics also lets you track viewer-specific data.
-For example, you can track and record view load events along with the asset name, any zoom actions that occurred, video play actions, and so on.
+For example, you can track and record view load events along with the asset name, any zoom actions that occurred, and video play actions.

 In Experience Platform Launch, the concepts of *Data Elements* and *Rules* work together to enable Adobe Analytics tracking.